 Frequently Asked Questions

-Why does Carbon Lighthouse pay rent?
+Why does Carbon Lighthouse provide income to Landlords?

 - In most commercial leases, landlords pay for projects that reduce opex but tenants get the savings.
 The landlord can usually recover their investment at cost or a small return, but this is not enough upside for landlords to prioritize investing time and millions of dollars.

-- Over the past 15 years, our customers have invested more than $70,000,000 in opex savings projects.
+- Over the past 15 years, our customers have invested more than $70,000,000 in opex saving projects.

 - The average return-on-cost landlords have achieved is 62%.

-How do you pay rent?
+How do you pay income?

 - The system works like an escrow.
 Whatever the measured savings at a property are, they go into the escrow.

-- For example, if the measured savings at a property are $100,000 per year, the first $50,000 get paid to the landlord as rent.
+- For example, if the measured savings at a property are $100,000 per year, the first $50,000 get paid to the landlord as rebates.
 Next, we get paid a fixed service fee.
 The remaining dollars, typically ~45% of the total savings, then go to the tenants.

 How do you measure the savings?